 In this nine-month seasonal wellness program you'll meet new herbs, and study the plants you already know in greater detail.

-Now that you know the basics, you will gain a more advanced knowledge of how to apply herbs to your lifestyle, and learn to differentiate between plants with similar effects to further customize your tonics and remedies.
+Learn to differentiate between plants with similar effects to further customize your tonics and remedies.

 For example, which of the 20-some nervines is best for you?